 5. 80% of marketers think social data is more accurate than the data in their CRM.

 Because social data is self-reported, it is the most accurate data available.
 When it comes to ‘professional’ social data, the accuracy really increases, as the incidences of deception are minimal.
 LinkedIn, for example, is not a place where it is acceptable to be untruthful about your contact information.
 A LinkedIn profile is a virtual resume, and it is just not likely that someone would lie about his or her alma mater, location, title, company etc., because all of that information can be easily checked if there is any doubt.
 Crowd sourced data, comes from various sources and the information is usually confirmed by employees in a call center who reach out to each person in a database and confirm if they are still working at a particular company, or still have the same title etc. This is a very slow and tedious process…and it still doesn’t output the most accurate data.
 Since it takes so long to call every member of a huge database, by the time the callers get to the end of the list, the contacts they called in the beginning may have already changed titles or relocated.

 6. 78% of emails are never opened.

-The answer for this one goes back to #1…if the company has an accept-all server and the intended recipient is no longer in that organization, that email probably wont get opened.
+The reason for this email marketing stat goes back to #1… if the company has an accept-all server and the intended recipient is no longer in that organization, that email probably won’t get opened.
 Then consider the intended recipients who received the email but just don’t want to open it, so they delete it.
 And don’t forget about that good ole’ spam box that most people neglect to check regularly.
 Email marketing isn’t as easy as it seems, huh?

 7. 71% of all business people change one or more elements of their business cards each year.